Back to species list

 Introduction

-Passerine bird in the lark family Alaudidae, genus Alauda.
-Widespread across Europe and the Palearctic, with introduced populations in Australia, New Zealand, and the Hawaiian Islands.
-Inhabits open farmland and heathland.
-The most distinctive trait is the male's song, delivered in sustained hovering flight from heights of 50 to 100 metres.
-The sexes are alike in appearance.
+A passerine bird in the lark family, Alaudidae.
+It is widespread across Europe and the Palearctic, with introduced populations in Australia, New Zealand, and the Hawaiian Islands.
+Inhabits open farmland and heath.
+Distinctive for the male's song delivered in hovering flight from heights of 50 to 100 metres.

 Description